skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 <img src="usa-uk.jpg" alt="usa &amp; uk"/>

-- An absolute genious of a standard
+- An absolute genius of a standard
 - ...as long as you speak English

 ---